angarsky/diveintopython/learn/variables/variable-import.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/variables/variable-import

+This article focuses on the pivotal aspect of import in Python.
+Mastering the `import` statement is essential for seamlessly incorporating variables from one file to another.
+In other words you can easily import variables in Python with this statement.
+Let's explore the efficiency and modularity gained by leveraging import to access variables in Python files.

+## Example of a Variable Import from a File

 To import a variable from another file in Python, you need to use the `import` statement.
 Suppose you have a Python file named `file1.py` which contains a variable named `my_variable`.

-## Example of a Variable Import from a File

 ```python
 # file2.py